KPI-Highload/YnotTube/services/videos.md

 **Output**: JSON array of `category` objects, each containing the following fields:
 - `category_id`: the ID of the category
 - `category_name`: the name of category

+## Get List of Videos

+An endpoint that allows to search videos by name, category and tags.
+If optional parameters are not specified - request suggestions from Suggestions Microservice.

+**Endpoint**: `GET /videos`

+**Input**:
+Optional parameters:
+- `channel_id`: parameter to specify the channel ID to get the videos of a certain channel or search within the channel
+- `search_query`: string with search query
+- `category`: name of the category
+- `tags`: video tags

+**Output**: JSON object containing the following fields:
+- `title`: the title of the video
+- `preview_link`: the URL of a preview of the video
+- `image_link`: the URL of a thumbnail of the video
+- `duration`: the length of the video